-Ten grams of the ground sample of the plant stem bark and leaf were extracted was added to 100ml of sterile distilled.
-The extraction of the plant's aqueous components was done following the method adopted in (Abdulmalik et al., 2016; Ali et al., 2017).
+Ten grams of the ground sample of the plant leaf and stem bark were extracted was added to 100ml of sterile distilled.
+The plant's aqueous components were removed following the method adopted by (Abdulmalik et al., 2016; Ali et al., 2017).